 - What about the US and UK?

 These countries are not known for strong privacy laws and cannot be considered privacy secure locations.
 We offer these only as a convenience to our customers who may need access to these locations.
 Some people may have banking or credit accounts that require access from within the country.
 Others may simply want to watch Hulu, Netflix or the BBC, etc. At the very least the VPN will combine their data with hundreds of other users data making it much more difficult to track the customers data.
 However for any other use that does not require a USA or UK presence we strongly recommend using only the offshore servers.
 The offshore servers are on a totally independent network that is isolated from the USA and UK server network to ensure maximum privacy for the offshore users.

 - How can I prevent my real IP address from being revealed if the VPN connection should drop?

 While there are several software solutions to this issue none of them are foolproof.
 In order to secure your connection and prevent any traffic from passing if the VPN drops it must be done at the router.

 The procedure entails setting your router to block all ports except the port the VPN connects on, for example 1194.
 This will prevent any traffic from flowing to the internet through that router except the VPN connection.
 However, once the VPN is connected it will pass all traffic.
 So as long as the VPN is connected you can be on the internet.
 As soon as the VPN is disconnected all traffic to the internet immediately stops.
-If you need more details on how to do this email us.
+If you need more details on how to do this or if you would like us to configure a router for you e-mail us.